 The band plan and technical conditions adopted in Europe will differ from that used in Japan, and transmission equipment and consumer devices are likely to be commercially available for use of the 1452-1492 MHz band in Europe by 2018 and elsewhere by 2020.
-It will take longer to make available the 1427-1452 MHz/1492-1518 MHz for IMT services because of its existing use11.
+It will take longer to make available the 1427-1452 MHz/1492-1518 MHz for IMT services because of its existing use 12.
+There are also additional complications in assigning the L Band without the centre 40 MHz: for example, the fragmentation reduces the amount of usable spectrum (due to guard bands).
 We expect that in Europe this additional spectrum could be available for commercial use by IMT services by 2022.